mozilla/geckoview/contributor/geckoview-quick-start.md

 ## Include GeckoView as a dependency

 If you want to include a development version of GeckoView as a dependency inside another app, you must link to a local copy.
-There are two ways of doing this, publishing GeckoView to a local Maven repository (recommended), or linking to a local archive/
+There are two ways of doing this, publishing GeckoView to a local Maven repository (recommended), or linking to a local archive.

 ### Publish to a local repository